md-rezaunnabi/Flight-Search/README.md

 - Local pagination of flights list
 - Expand/collapse Find flights Panel
 - Localization support for English and Bangla
+- Show loader while lazy loaded module is loading or web service API call is in progress

 ## Not Implemented Features